Shared Governance in Nursing: 5 Best Practices for Facilities

 This means relaying both good and bad news.
 If certain changes can’t be implemented, communicate this to your nurses and explain why.
 This maintains transparency and avoids misunderstandings among your staff.
 Conversely, if council-informed changes have led to improvements, share these wins with your staff and celebrate your collective efforts together.

-Building and maintaining shared governance in nursing takes time and money — but that’s where we come in.
-Our nursing experts can provide the timely healthcare resources you need to build a stronger and healthier workforce — without adding to your bottom line.
+Building and maintaining shared governance in nursing takes time and can be costly, but that’s where we come in.
+Our team of nursing experts provides a wide range of nursing resources to help you build a stronger and healthier workforce — all at no cost to you.